jvolosin/etl-project/README.md

 		○ Price: the cost for a bottle of the wine
 		○ Province: the province or state that the wine is from
 		○ Region 1: the wine growing area in a province or state
 		○ Region 2: sometimes there are more specific regions specified within a wine growing area (ie Rutherford inside the Napa Valley), but this value can sometimes be blank
 		○ Title: the title of the wine review, which often contains the vintage if you're interested in extracting that feature
 		○ Variety: the type of grapes used to make the wine
 		○ Winery: the winery that made the wine

 ### Wine Consumption
+	• Filename: wine-consumption.csv
 	• Data Source: Our World in Data (csv file)
 		○ URL: https://ourworldindata.org/grapher/wine-as-share-alcohol-consumption
 		○ Data is from the World Health Organization Global Health Observatory (GHO)